HKV-products-services/hkvwaporpy/README.md

 - datetime
 - json

-If you have trouwble installing these on Windows, you should try downloading these from https://www.lfd.uci.edu/~gohlke/pythonlibs (and use `pip install path/to/package.whl` to install the package).
+If you have trouble installing these on Windows, you should try downloading these from https://www.lfd.uci.edu/~gohlke/pythonlibs (and use `pip install path/to/package.whl` to install the package).

 # usage package
 Import the package and define path to his-file